dream-num/univer/docs/embed-docs-table-like-block-bleed.md

 ## Background

-When Sheets or Bases is embedded as a floating/custom block in Docs, the block should behave like a Docs table instead of a normal fixed-width DOM card.
+When Sheets or Bases is embedded as a floating/custom block in Docs, the block must behave like a Docs table instead of a normal fixed-width DOM card.
 The default visual position aligns with the Docs body text, but wide table-like content can bleed horizontally toward the document viewport so users can inspect more columns without changing the page content width.

-This spec applies only to table-like child products embedded in a Docs host:
+This spec applies only to table-like child products embedded in a Docs host.
+In Docs, these are normal custom blocks; there is no second implementation path for "custom block" versus "float block" in this document.

 - `sheet@doc` in float/custom-block mode.
 - `base@doc` in float/custom-block mode.

 It does not apply to `doc@doc`, `slide@doc`, tab-mode embeds, or floating embeds in Sheets/Slides/Bases hosts.
-Those products keep their own fit-to-width, fixed-ratio, or product-specific viewport policies.
+Those products keep their own fit-to-width, fixed-ratio, or product-specific viewport policies:

+- `doc@doc` / `doc@sheet` float: document content fits to width according to the document block policy.
+- `slide@doc` float: slide content keeps a fixed ratio and does not expose table-like horizontal bleed.
+- `sheet@doc` / `base@doc`: table-like bleed and scroll behavior from this spec.

 ## Goals

 - Match the mental model of Docs table overflow.
-- Keep the normal block left edge aligned with the Docs body text.
+- Keep the normal block left edge aligned with the Docs body text in the resting state.
 - Allow horizontal bleed only when content is wider than the Docs body content width.
 - Size the Docs block height from the embedded table's actual content height.
+- Avoid a vertical scrollbar by default; create one only when actual height exceeds the Docs viewport limit.
 - Keep table headers and table-local menus reachable while scrolling.
 - Keep the behavior product-driven: Sheets and Bases provide content dimensions; Docs host owns line layout, bleed boundary, and scroll containment.